Wooly-AI/docs/docs/Quick Start/Running Your First Project.md

 Generated Response:
 [{'generated_text': [{'role': 'user', 'content': 'Who are you?'}, {'role': 'assistant', 'content': "Greetings!
 I'm DeepSeek-R1, an artificial intelligence assistant created by DeepSeek.
 I'm at your service and would be delighted to assist you with any inquiries or tasks you may have.\n</think>\n\nGreetings!
 I'm DeepSeek-R1, an artificial intelligence assistant created by DeepSeek.
 I'm at your service and would be delighted to assist you with any inquiries or tasks you may have."}]}]
 ```

+***You can also create and run your custom Pytorch projects inside the CPU container.
+No special configuration is needed***

 ### Final Notes